 fedoo.constraint.RigidTie

-Boundary conditions class that eliminate dof assuming a rigid body tie between nodes
+Constraint that eliminate dof assuming a rigid body tie between nodes.

 Create an object that defines a rigid tie coupling between some nodes using several multi-points constraints.
 Some constraint drivers (cd) dof are used to define rigid body displacement and rotation.
-The center of rotation is assumed to be at the position of the first node given in the constraint driver nodes (node_cd[0]).
-The dof associated to a contraint driver is difined by the node indice (defined in node_cd) and the associated variable (defined in var_vd) with the following order: [DispX, DispY, DispZ, RotX, RotY, RotZ] where:
+By default, the center of rotation is located at the center of the bounding box defined by all nodes tied together.
+The rotation center move with the rigid displacement.
+RigidTie constraint add 6 global_dof to the problem: “RigidDispX”, “RigidDispY”, “RigidDispZ”, “RigidRotX”, “RigidRotY”, “RigidRotZ” and two global_dot vectors:

 Definition of rotations